Home North AmericaDiscover Baffin Island: Canada’s Largest Island

 • Arctic clothing and preparation are essential.

-What towns are on Baffin Island?
+What towns are on the island?

 Main communities include: